 “A free press is essential for a thriving society.”

 Efforts to improve internet and telephone connections are ongoing.
-However, high costs and limited access remain challenges17.
+However, high costs and limited access remain challenges.
 The result is a media landscape that, while evolving, continues to play a crucial role in national development.

 For more insights into the cultural significance of communication, explore this detailed analysis.